M. A. Prajusha

 Maliakhal Anthony Prajusha (born 20 May 1987) is an Indian track and field athlete from Kerala who competes in long jump and triple jump.
 She held the Indian National record for triple jump with a mark of 13.72 m.
-She broke the record held by Mayookha Johny by four centimeter.
+She broke the record held by Mayookha Johny by four centimeters.

 Early life

 Prajusha was born on 20 May 1987 in Thrissur, a district in Kerala state, India.

 Career

 Prajusha's personal best for triple jump is 13.72 m, an Indian National record set during the 2010 Commonwealth Games on 8 October 2010.
-She broke Mayookha Johny's two-month-old record by four centimeter while improving her personal best by a massive 18 cm.
+She broke Mayookha Johny's two-month-old record by four centimeters while improving her personal best by a massive 18 cm.

 Her personal best for long jump is 6.55 m set in Bangalore on 5 June 2010 during the second Indian Grand Prix.